 *b) DEDUCTION 2: Proportionate deduction for all associated expenses.
-Charges like diagnostic tests, surgery costs, etc. apart from pharmacy costs (say Rs.
-2000) will also be deducted proportionately by 50% (Room Rent eligible to room rent availed ratio)
+All expenses, other than the cost of pharmacy, diagnostic tests, implants and medical devices will also be deducted proportionately by 50% (Room Rent eligible to room rent availed ratio)

 Associated costs = Rs.
 50000 hospital bill - Rs.
 18000 room rent - Rs.
 2000 pharmacy = Rs.
 30000/- This will be proportionately deducted by 50% DEDUCTION 2 = 50% of Rs.
 30000 = Rs.
 15000/-

 *The insurer will end up paying only Rs.
 50000 - Rs.
 9000 - Rs.
 15000 = Rs.
 26000/- only

 So despite having Rs.
 3 Lakhs policy, your Rs.
 50000 claims will be reimbursed only by Rs.
 26000 - a 48% deduction!

 Here's when your claim will see deductions:

 - If you opt for a hospital room with room charges higher than the limit mentioned in your health insurance policy.